anthony-mills/s3-video/readme.txt

 = 0.98 =
 Updated the videoJS swf player file to fix security vulnerabilities (for details see https://github.com/videojs/video.js/issues/435 )
+Updated VideoJS library and style sheet to V4.0

 = 0.97 =
 Added support for Amazon S3 prefixes allowing faster traversal of buckets containing alot of files